 In light of this, I have pivoted my discussion from screen time to screen content.
-As a parent, I have found regulation of my kids’ screen content to be increasingly difficult as they get older.
+As a parent, I have found regulation of my kids’ screen content increasingly tricky as they get older.
 Keeping track of what they are seeing, understanding the technology and how to add filters, and regulating their use has felt like a full-time job.
 With kids being forced to be online for school and using screens more than ever to maintain their interpersonal relationships, monitoring what they see is harder than ever.
-I have found it almost impossible to block dangerous content that is present even in games that are seemingly safe and geared towards younger children.
+I have found it almost impossible to block harmful content even in games that are seemingly safe and geared towards younger children.

 I found my daughter asking for things like Snapchat and Instagram, starting at age nine.
 We thought we were savvy parents and, of course, told her she wasn’t allowed to use social media.